henry808/full-ci/README.md

 ## Workspaces/Environments
 Each environment is managed using a terraform workspace.
 The statefile is stored in the s3 bucket for that environment.
-> To avoid a circular dependancy problem, s3 buckets are part of a seperate terraform workspace
+> To avoid a circular dependancy problem, s3 buckets are part of a seperate terraform workspace called s3bucket

 Any number of environments can be created, but it is recommended to create:
 1. dev
 2. test
 3. prod
-4. feature or stage as needed
+4. feature or stage as needed.
+Destroy them when done.

-Environments each need an <env>.tfvars file to store their configs.
+Environments each need an `<env>.tfvars` file to store their configs.
 Make sure to specify this file when running terraform.

 # Setup Overview